Detergents in the UK come with very specific dose amounts. This is because water hardness varies all over the United Kingdom.

 2. Always treat nappies as heavily soiled laundry.

 Nappies are very dirty laundry, for this reason, always refer to the appropriate dosing for heavy soiling.

 3. Find the appropriate amount for heavy soiling in relation to water hardness.

 Follow the guide for the heavily soiling column for the appropriate water hardness, see the corresponding dose.

 E.g. the amount needed to wash nappies in hard water is 190 ml

 4. Add the additional amount specified for larger machines.

 All mainstream detergents will recommend adding extra detergent for machines larger than 5kg.
 This will be specified somewhere on the pack.
 Eg. for nappies being washed in a 8 kg machine in a hard water area, simply add 40ml to the 190 ml specified.
 Altogether 230 ml will be used for the main wash.
 If the machine is very large, 10kg or bigger, add twice the additional amount.

 How To Calculate The Detergent Amount Needed For a Prewash

 Divide the dose amount for the main wash BY HALF.
-Eg. If a main wash needs 230 ml, a pre wash will require 115 ml.
+Eg. If the main wash needs 230 ml, a pre-wash will require 115 ml.